Energy Efficient Resource Allocation for Hybrid Services with Future Channel Gains

-For the $m$th user, ${\alpha^m_i}$ is the large-scale channel gains in the $i$th frame, and ${g^m_{ijk}}$ is the small-scale channel gain on the $k$th subcarrier in the $j$th time slot of the $i$th frame.
-At the beginning of the prediction window, we assume that $\alpha^m_i, i=1,...,N_{L}$ are perfectly predicted by the BS, but ${g^m_{ijk}}$, $k=1,...,K_{\max}, j=1,...,N_S, i=1,...,N_{L}$ are unknown for $m =1,...,M_D+M_R$, where $K_{\max}$ is the total number of subcarriers.
-During the transmission procedure, ${g^m_{ijk}}$ is available at both the $m$th user and the BS after channel estimation in the $j$th time slot of the $i$th frame.
-A list of symbols is given in Table I.
+For the $m$th user, ${\alpha^m_i}$ is the average channel gain in the $i$th frame, and ${g^m_{ijk}}$ is the CSI on the $k$th subcarrier in the $j$th time slot of the $i$th frame.

-The achievable instantaneous data rate for the $m$th user can be expressed as follows \cite{EELIU},
+The achievable instantaneous data rate for the $m$th user can be expressed as follows,

 where $B$ is the subcarrier spacing, $p^{m}_{ijk}$ is the transmit power allocated to the $m$th user on the $k$th subcarrier in the $j$th time slot of the $i$th frame, $\phi>1$ captures the gap between capacity and achievable rate with practical modulation and coding schemes, $\sigma_0^2$ is the variance of the additive Gaussian noise, and $K^m_i$ is the number of subcarriers assigned to the $m$th user in the $i$th frame.